mkjaouhari/github-slideshow/_posts/0000-01-02-mkjaouhari.md

 ---
 layout: slide
-title: "Welcome to the second slide!"
+title: "Welcome to the mkjaouhari's slide!"
 ---
-New Slide
+This is our cool slide!
 Use the left arrow to go back!